The Pfaffian Structure of CFN Phylogenetic Networks: The Pfaffian Structure of CFN Network Ideals

-In this section, we show that the parameterization of the CFN sunlet network model factors through the space of skew-symmetric matrices via the Pfaffian.
-We use this to provide an alternative parameterization of the CFN sunlet model and determine a Gr{\"o}bner basis for the corresponding vanishing ideal.
-We begin with a motivating example when $n = 4$.
+In this subsection, we show that the statistically relevant affine open patch of the CFN sunlet network model factors through the space of skew-symmetric matrices via the Pfaffian.
+We then use this to prove the following theorem, which is the main theorem of our paper.

-\begin{example} The CFN phylogenetic variety of the 4-leaf sunlet network is cut out by a single quadratic in $\Pp^7$.

-Upon closer inspection, one might realize that this equation is exactly a homogenized relation among the sub-Pfaffians of a generic skew-symmetric matrix.
-Indeed, let $\Omega^4$ be the skew-symmetric matrix below.